 They can help simplify account management

-Brokerage firms typically have user-friendly websites or apps that offer consolidated views to help you manage your accounts.
+Brokerage firms typically have user-friendly websites or mobile apps that offer consolidated views to help you manage your accounts.
 These platforms can provide a snapshot of your financial picture and help you identify opportunities to buy, sell, and diversify your investments.

 How does a brokerage firm work?

 When you place an order through your brokerage firm—whether online, on an app, or with a full-service human broker—the brokerage firm does the work necessary to finalize your transaction.
-Brokerage firms may charge fees or earn a small commission for this service, though many offer low-cost or commission-free trading options.
+Brokerage firms may charge fees or earn a small commission for this service, though many now offer low-cost or commission-free trading options.

 Types of brokerage firms